 This is the first article in the series

 OK.
-Lets do this.
+Let's do this.

-Step one; write about something I know.
+Step one: Write about something I know.
 C++; we now start the "So you want to learn C++" series of posts.

 I am going to assume two things.